Jaiswal-318/Jaiswal-318/README.md

 - 👋 Hi, I’m @Jaiswal-318
 - 👀 I’m interested in Robotics and Programmimg
-- 🌱 I’m currently studying Computer Science Engineering (UG)
+- 🌱 I’m currently studying Computer Science Engineering (UG) at NIT Rourkela.

 <!---
 Jaiswal-318/Jaiswal-318 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.